mork-optimization/mork/docs/features/serialization.md

 ```

-Once the execution has finished, the JSON file containing the solution description will also include values in the metrics section.
-For each defined metric, it will show the timestamp and the new value.
+If using the default JSON serializer, once the execution has finished, the JSON file containing the solution description will also include values in the metrics section.
+For each defined metric, it will show pairs of (time, value).
+All time values are in nanoseconds, and represent the ellapsed time since the experiment started in nanoseconds.
 The default metric is `BestObjective`, which watches the objective function value of the best solution.
 An example of this report follows:

 ```json
 "executionTime" : 9670583917,
   "timeToTarget" : 9572068250,